Trump has pulled Fauci’s security detail, source says

 This comes as Trump continues his retribution tour against the officials who previously served under him.
 He has also yanked security details from former national security adviser John Bolton and former Secretary of State Mike Pompeo.

+Asked by CNN’s Betsy Klein whether he would feel partially responsible if something were to happen to Fauci or Bolton, Trump said no.

+“They all made a lot of money.
+They can hire their own security too.
+All the people you’re talking about, they can go out, I can give them some good numbers of very good security people.
+They can hire their own security.
+They all made a lot of money.
+Fauci made a lot of money.”

-Since Monday, Trump has complained about how President Joe Biden preemptively pardoned Fauci as one his final acts before leaving office.
+Since Monday, Trump has complained about how President Joe Biden preemptively pardoned Fauci — the former director of the National Institute of Allergy and Infectious Diseases — as one of his final acts before leaving office.

 “Even when individuals have done nothing wrong — and in fact have done the right thing — and will ultimately be exonerated, the mere fact of being investigated or prosecuted can irreparably damage reputations and finances,” Biden said in a statement at the time.